 6. Pāua

-It is also edible, and you can have Paua in many ways, raw with some lemon juice, steam, fried, or even fritters and soups.
+You can have Paua in many ways, raw with some lemon juice, steamed, fried, or even fritters and soups.
 However, it’s believed that the best way to enjoy this abalone is to grill it.

 See how Gordon Ramsay catches and tastes the paua.